sherazbintahir/SherazBT/README.md

-- 👋 Hi, I’m @SherazBT
+- 👋 Hi, I’m @SherazBinTahir
 - 👀 I’m interested in learning new tools and softwares.
 - 🌱 I’m currently learning about programming.
 - 📫 you can reach me through my mail ( baigs543@gmail.com )